ibm-cloud-docs/cis/managing-for-security.md

 * Configure your Security Level selectively
 * Activate your Web Application Firewall (WAF) safely

-## Best practice 1: Secure Your Origin IP Addresses
+## Best practice 1: secure your origin IP addresses
 {:#best-practice-secure-origin-ip-address}

 When a subdomain is proxied using {{site.data.keyword.cis_short_notm}}, all traffic is protected because we actively respond with IP addresses specific to {{site.data.keyword.cis_short_notm}} (for example, all of your clients connect to {{site.data.keyword.cis_short_notm}} proxies first, and your origin IP addresses are obscured).